Council of State (Netherlands)

-The Council of State must be consulted by the cabinet on proposed legislation before a law is submitted to parliament.
-The Council of State Administrative Law division also serves as one of the four highest courts of appeal in administrative matters.
+The Advisory Division of the Council of State must be consulted by the cabinet on proposed legislation before a law is submitted to parliament.
+The Administrative Jurisdiction Division of the Council of State also serves as one of the four highest courts of appeal in administrative matters.
 The King is president of the Council of State but he seldom chairs meetings.
 The Vice-President of the Council of State chairs meetings in his absence and is the de facto major personality of the institution.
 Under Dutch constitutional law, the Vice-President of the Council is acting head of state when there is no monarch such as if the royal family were to become extinct.

 History

 Habsburg Netherlands

-Charles V, Holy Roman Emperor founded a Council of State on 1 October 1531 as one of three Collateral Councils (the other two were the Privy Council or Secret Council and the Council of Finances) to advise his sister Mary of Hungary, his regent in the Habsburg Netherlands, and her successors, on les grandz et principaulx affaires et ceux qui concernent l'état conduycte et gouvernement des pais, securite et deffense desdits pays de pardeca, in other words the main questions of government, foreign affairs and defense.
+Charles V, Holy Roman Emperor, founded a Council of State on 1 October 1531 as one of three Collateral Councils (the other two were the Privy Council or Secret Council and the Council of Finances) to advise his sister Mary of Hungary, his regent in the Habsburg Netherlands, and her successors, on "the great and principal affairs and those which concern the state, conduct and government of the lands, security and defense of the said lands here".
 Members of the council were the great nobles of the realm and a few of the great prelates.

-After the accession of Philip II of Spain to the throne and his departure to Spain in 1559 the Council became the forum for the strife between the Spanish representatives in the Council, led by Antoine Perrenot de Granvelle and the Netherlandish grandees like the Prince of Orange and the Counts of Horne and Egmont.
+After the accession of Philip II of Spain to the throne and his departure to Spain in 1559 the Council became the forum for the strife between the Spanish representatives in the Council, led by Antoine Perrenot de Granvelle, and the Netherlandish grandees like the Prince of Orange and the Counts of Horne and Egmont.
 The latter faction felt themselves pushed aside and resigned in 1567, leaving the field to a Spanish-dominated Council at the start of the Dutch Revolt.
 After the death of Luis de Requesens y Zúñiga, then governor-general of the Habsburg Netherlands, in 1576, the Council of State temporarily assumed his authority as representative of king Philip, awaiting the arrival of the new governor-general, Don Juan.
-Before he could arrive the members of the Council were arrested in a coup by the Brussels garrison.
-Soon afterwards the Pacification of Ghent was concluded pitting the States-General of the Netherlands against the Spanish crown, represented by Don Juan.
-When the latter retreated to Namur in early 1577 the Council of State split in two rumps, one joining Don Juan (and forming the nucleus of what would become the Council of State of the Spanish Netherlands and later the Austrian Netherlands) the other remaining close to the rebellious States-General.
-These members were discharged by king Philip in 1578, formally ending the Council as a Habsburg institution in what was to become the Dutch Republic.
+Before he could arrive, the members of the Council were arrested in a coup by the Brussels garrison.
+Soon afterwards the Pacification of Ghent was concluded, pitting the States-General of the Netherlands against the Spanish crown, represented by Don Juan.
+When the latter retreated to Namur in early 1577, the Council of State split into two rumps, one joining Don Juan (and forming the nucleus of what would become the Council of State of the Spanish Netherlands and later the Austrian Netherlands), the other remaining close to the rebellious States-General.
+These members were discharged by King Philip in 1578, formally ending the Council as a Habsburg institution in what was to become the Dutch Republic.